bukalapak/go-mysql-driver/README.md

   * Secure `LOAD DATA LOCAL INFILE` support with file Whitelisting and `io.Reader` support
   * Optional `time.Time` parsing
   * Optional placeholder interpolation
+  * Support OpenTracing when run mysql-drive with `BeginTx`

 ## Requirements
   * Go 1.7 or higher.
 We aim to support the 3 latest versions of Go.